Regional course on archaeological conservation for Southeast Europe:

 Duration: 4 weeks (28 August – 22 September 2006)

-Eleven participants from six countries, namely Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Georgia and Serbia.
+Sixteen participants from seven countries in Southeast Europe, namely Albania, Bosnia and Herzegovina, Bulgaria, Croatia, the Former Yugoslav Republic of Macedonia, Greece and Serbia.
 The participants work in conservation institutions in the region.

 By the end of the course, the participants had: